Ordering-disordering dynamics of the $q$-voter model under random external bias: Introduction

-Within the $q$-voter framework, the interplay between conformity—where agents adopt the unanimous opinion of a randomly selected panel of $q$ neighbors—and independence—where agents update their opinion independently of their neighbors—has been shown to induce both continuous and discontinuous phase transitions, depending on the values of $q$ and the independence parameter~\cite{nyczka2012phase}.
+Within the $q$-voter framework, the interplay between conformity, namely, agents adopt the unanimous opinion of a randomly selected panel of $q$ neighbors, and independence, namely, agents update their opinion independently of their neighbors, has been shown to induce both continuous and discontinuous phase transitions, depending on the values of the nonlinear strength $q$~\cite{nyczka2012phase, chmiel2015phase, jkedrzejewski2017pair, anugraha2025nonlinear}.
 These transitions mark the shift between disordered and ordered states.
 Analytical approaches based on mean-field theory and pair approximations have provided insights into the nature of phase boundaries~\cite{jkedrzejewski2017pair}.
-Moreover, recent studies have examined relaxation dynamics and domain coarsening, revealing that nonlinearity and stochasticity significantly alter the ordering kinetics~\cite{corberi2024ordering, corberi2024coarsening}.
+Moreover, recent studies have examined relaxation dynamics and domain coarsening, revealing that nonlinearity significantly alter the ordering kinetics~\cite{corberi2024ordering, corberi2024coarsening}.

-In this work, we investigate a variant of the noiseless $q$-VM under a random external field.
-Specifically, we consider a dynamical rule in which agents either conform to the unanimous opinion of a $q$-panel with probability $1-p$, or adopt the externally favored opinion with probability $p$; The favored opinion is $+1$ with probability $s$, or $-1$ with probability $1-s$.
-The key difference between the original $q$-VM and the present formulation lies in interpreting stochastic behavior.
-In the original model, the noise parameter $\varepsilon$ determines the probability of flipping opinions when the $q$-panel is not unanimous.
-In contrast, in our model, the independence probability $p$ quantifies the chance that an individual flips its opinion by the external field, regardless of the configuration of the $q$-panel, whether or not it is unanimous.
+In this work, we investigate a variant of the $q$-voter model in the presence of a random external field.
+At each update, an agent either acts independently with probability $p$, adopting the favored opinion, $+1$ with probability $s$, and $-1$ with probability $1-s$, or with probability $1-p$ conforms to the unanimous opinion of a randomly selected $q$-panel.
+The key difference between the original $q$-VM and the present formulation concerns how the independence or noise mechanism is implemented.
+In the original model~\cite{castellano2009nonlinear}, the parameter $\varepsilon$ determines the probability of flipping opinions when the $q$-panel is not unanimous.
+In contrast, in the present model, the independence probability $p$ applies regardless of the $q$-panel's configuration.